 Eighth graders are ready to tackle complex material.
 The language arts curriculum focuses on active and critical reading, reflective and creative writing, and thoughtful and substantive discussion.
 Skill development is considered equally as important as effective and respectful classroom participation.
-Reading books such as To Kill a Mockingbird, House on Mango Street, and Fahrenheit 451, poems, and short stories as well as an introduction to Shakespeare with Romeo and Juliet, we challenge our students to answer the following essential questions:
+Reading books such as To Kill a Mockingbird, The 57 Bus, House on Mango Street, and The Absolutely True Diary of a Part-Time Indian, poems, short stories and Shakespeare's Romeo and Juliet, we challenge our students to answer the following essential questions:

 - Where does prejudice come from?

 - How do gender and culture impact other’s impressions of us?

 - How do race and class impact responsibility, identity, and privilege?